 Yes!
 A blog is one of those nonnegotiables.
 Apart from all of the benefits it provides on its own, such as increasing your credibility as an industry expert, and providing fresh, keyword-rich content on a regular basis to please the search engines, a blog is a vital component of social media marketing.
 One of the most effective types of content to post on social media – especially Facebook, with its recent algorithm changes – is a link to a blog post.
 Without fresh blog posts being shared on a regular basis, you won’t have nearly as much to talk about with your fans, and you won’t be driving as much traffic to your site, either.

 10. Is social media marketing better for B2C or B2B businesses?

 It’s important for both, but in different ways.
-While B2C businesses can focus on more light-hearted, fun social media posts, B2B businesses need to use social media to share valuable industry content.
+While B2C businesses can focus on more light-hearted, fun social media posts, B2B businesses need to use social media to share valuable B2B marketing content.
 As a tool for connecting a business with its customers, however, social media is vital to both.

 11. How should we be using Facebook for marketing?

 Facebook is the social media platform of choice for over a billion people worldwide.
 Use it to connect and interact with your audience, and to share your content in a way that encourages your fans to share it as well.